• Home

 Major Attractions in Chelsea

-• The High Line– an old above-ground freight train line that has been converted to an elevated park.
+- The High Line– an old above-ground freight train line that has been converted into an elevated park.

-• Chelsea Market– a converted factory that has become an international food hall.
-My favorite are the tacos!
+- Chelsea Market– a converted factory that has become an international food hall.
+My favorite is the tacos!

 My hotel picks for Chelsea